Tuckahoe Bay: Conway Bombing Range

 In the 1940s, the area now known as Carolina Forest was used as a practice bombing range.
 Although Tuckahoe Bay was undisturbed, other Carolina bays around the area were, including Briery Bay which is located east of the Plantation Lakes neighborhood.

 Santee Cooper Power Line

 Santee Cooper is the local power company for the Myrtle Beach area.
 A long transmitter line was built before Tuckahoe Bay was preserved under law.
 If you can see aerial views of the area, the power line's location through the bay is noticeable.

 Carolina Forest

 The Carolina Forest development has changed the surroundings of Tuckahoe Bay.
-Covington Lake was built to the southwest of the bay and Waterford Plantation built to the northwest.
+Covington Lake was built to the southwest of the bay and Waterford Plantation was built to the northwest.
 Each neighborhood was established in 1996 and continues to grow.
 A 2 acre site is located buffering the bay which includes wetland area and buffer areas for the preservation of the wetlands.
 A 15 ft easement was also set in place along Covington Lake's border with Tuckahoe Bay.